Disappearance of Peng Shuai: IOC calls and WTA suspension

-On that same day, the Women's Tennis Association announced that they would suspend all tournaments in China and Hong Kong.
+On that same day, the Women's Tennis Association announced that they would suspend all tournaments in mainland China and Hong Kong.
 Michael Caster, co-founder of the human rights watchdog Safeguard Defenders, which monitors disappearances in China, said "the Women's Tennis Association has more credibility right now than Interpol in pushing back on China's gross human rights abuses, abduction of members of its organisation, and poking holes in what is just thinly-veiled coercive statements and propaganda".
 Erin Hale of Al Jazeera contrasted the WTA's concern over Peng with the muted response of Interpol during the disappearance of its former chief Meng Hongwei, where the organization had accepted his resignation letter and did not investigate Meng's whereabouts due to internal rules.

 On 2 December, the International Olympic Committee reported that it held a second call with Peng the day before, where she reportedly reconfirmed that she is safe and well, given the difficult situation she is in.
 The IOC did not provide any pictures or videos of the call.
 IOC spokesman Mark Adams said, "We can't provide you with absolute certainty on anything.
 All we can do is do the best we can in the process that we believe is in the best interests of the well-being of the athlete."
 The WTA received an e-mail purportedly from Peng who "expressed her shock for WTA's unfair decision to suspend all tournaments in China."

 On 6 December, the Global Times posted an editorial on Twitter in English, accusing the WTA of "expanding its influence in a speculative way, bringing politics into women's tennis deeply, setting a bad example for the entire sporting world" while omitting the WTA's reason for pulling out of China.
 It wasn't posted on Chinese-language social media.
 Xiao Qiang, editor-in-chief of the China Digital Times based in Berkeley, said "China's external propaganda on this matter is like a paper box that cannot hold water in front of its own people", observing that China's social media platforms have been completely silent about Peng and the WTA instead of the characteristic nationalistic attacks on parties that are deemed to have "offended China" since the sexual assault allegations would be politically damaging to the Communist Party.
 David Bandurski, director of the China Media Project, said "We could talk here about a two-pronged strategy, about how China has enforced complete silence at home while pushing a narrative externally about meddling journalists and the politicizing of sport.
 But to call it a strategy at all suggests a sophistication that is not really there.
 What we actually see is desperation, the editor-in-chief of one state-run newspaper rushing out on Twitter and banging his dishpan."